zuzkazkaa/test1/README.md

-# test1
+# lab10

-this is a test repo
+this is a lab10 repo